Best Horror Movies: Top Five Hammer Films Of All Time

 Serious horror movie fans know that many of the genre’s classics were the result of the fine work that was done in decades past by London-based Hammer Film Productions.
-Hammer has produced over 200 feature films since the company’s inception in 1934, so narrowing down their catalogue to a list of the five best Hammer efforts was a challenge.
-We have compiled this list as scientifically as possible, using a number of highly-credible resources in an attempt to arrive at a consensus opinion.
+Hammer has produced over 200 feature films since the company’s inception in 1934, so narrowing down their catalog to a list of the five best Hammer efforts was a challenge.
+This compilation was created using a number of highly credible resources in an attempt to arrive at a consensus opinion.

 What films ultimately represent the best of Hammer Horror?
 Let’s begin the countdown.

 5. (Tie) The Mummy (1959)